jasonicarter/jasonicarter.github.io/_posts/2016-05-23-Prosper-EDA-R.md

 ---
 layout: post
 title:  "Prosper.com Exploratory Data Analysis with R"
+date: 2016-05-23
+tags: [data analytics, R, visualization]
+comments: true
+share: true
 ---

 ## Introduction

 **What is Prosper**

 Prosper, or Prosper Marketplace, is a leader in the online peer-to-peer lending industry.
 Borrowers create profiles and listings (request loans) on [Prosper.com](https://prosper.com) investors either individuals or institutions, view the listing (borrower's loan request) and decide how much to lend the borrower towards the loan.

 Interest rates are typically lower for the borrower than going to a financial institution, such as a bank.
 And multiple investors can contribute to one borrower's loan request, limiting the overall risk impact of the borrower defaulting on the loan for any one investor and providing a higher yield.